-Let's look at a scenario with two customers of a SaaS company that have an average annual contract value (ACV) of $310K per customer.
+Let's look at a scenario with two SaaS company customers with an average annual contract value (ACV) of $310K per customer.

 Using the FIFO method, should a ticket submitted by the $100K customer before a ticket submitted by the $420K customer receive top priority?
 Take those same two companies and shift the priority assessment to customer-defined.
 Maybe the $100K customer defines their issue as “urgent” while the $420K customer defines their issue as “minor”.
 Does urgent always trump minor?
 What if we switch to issue-defined prioritization?
-Should a service outage-related ticket from the smaller customer outweigh a troubleshooting ticket from the larger?
+Should a service outage-related ticket from a smaller customer outweigh a troubleshooting ticket from a larger one?
 What if the smaller company writes hostile requests?
 Do they get priority over another company with whom your team’s interactions are calm and polite?
-And finally, what happens if both customers submit similar tickets on the same day, but the smaller company has a 12-hour response requirement via their SLA, while the bigger company mandates a 24-hour response?
+And finally, what happens if both customers submit similar tickets on the same day, but the smaller company has a 12-hour response requirement via their SLA?
+In comparison, the bigger company mandates a 24-hour response.

 Customer Support agents try to reconcile conflicts like these all the time.
 But what if customer support teams could augment prioritization across these dimensions with case sentiment and business impact?